 After watching the Samara medical video in the Morgan home, Rachel chases Richard Morgan to the stairs and the lighthouse illuminates a crew member's shadow on the wall.
 Richard is visible at the top of the stairs.

 The counter numbers are messed up on both the original tape and the copy.
 This is not possible with a VHS tape - no such time code is recorded on the control track like Noah, who is a video expert, says.
 Additionally, Noah says that the control track can be used to tell what made the recording, also not true.
 The control track actually just tells the VCR how fast the tape should play and when to advance one second.
-There should be nothing wrong with this track - otherwise the tape wouldn't play and the VCR would just keep searching for the track and eventually eject the tape automatically.
+It is also used to determine the correct tracking of the video heads.
+There should be nothing wrong with this track - otherwise the tape would play at the wrong speed and the video would vanish into static.
+Or the VCR would keep searching for a healthy control track if the tape was just loaded.

 When Rachel is holding the tape at sunset just before watching it, the shadows and red light move across her and the room downward; however shadows cast by a setting sun would move upward not downward.